Have you ever taken dietary supplements and wondered why some of them need to be ingested with food and others not?

 Pumpkin and sunflower seeds sprinkled on top of salads add an interesting bite to it.

 I’ve been eating coconut oil almost daily for years and love how versatile it is.
 You can add it to smoothies, bake with it, cook with it, make healthy chocolates, add it to your coffee or chocolate milk and so much more.

 When I make smoothies, I always add coconut oil or coconut milk to them.
 The taste is sweet yet subtle and it compliments most fruit.

 Smoothies from vegetables such as green leafs (which are packed with fat-soluble vitamins!) can have a bit of a bitter taste.
 Adding coconut oil makes them not only healthier but also tastier!

-MCT’s help the body absorb more fats than a type of fat that contains mostly low chain fatty acids.
+MCT’s help the body absorb more nutrients than a type of fat that contains mostly low chain fatty acids.

 They also help with digestion and metabolism.
 Unlike most other fats they are not stored in the liver, but instead are used as a direct source of energy.
 An other part of them converts into ketones, which are important fuel for the brain and the heart.